cj-casilao6/cj-casilao6/README.md

 # Hi, I'm Christian (CJ) Casilao!</h1>

-- Currently CS Student at University of Illinois at Chicago
+- Current CS Student at University of Illinois at Chicago
 - Member of Linux Group @ UIC
 - Expected graduation in Fall 2025